yujunz/gitlab.com-runbooks/howto/postgresql-replica.md

 # Adding a PostgreSQL replica

-In order to add a PostgreSQL replica to the patroni cluster, please refer to [patroni-management.md](patroni-management.md).
+In order to add a PostgreSQL replica to the Patroni cluster, please refer to [patroni-management.md](patroni-management.md).

 Other examples here are largely based on taking a basebackup manually.